johndoe2012/kb-career/devops/git/ch2-commit.md

 - `git tag -a v1.0 -m "version 1.0" <commit>`: add a tag for specific commit given its hash.
 - `git show v0.1`: display information for tag `v0.1`.
 - `git push origin --tags`: note `git push` will not automatically push tags to remote server. add `--tags` options to do so.

+## Guideline for Commits

+1. Use `git diff --check` to avoid **whitespace error**.
+2. Make each commit a logically separate and digestible changeset.
+3. Commit message:
+   - single line of 50 character summary.
+   - a blank line.
+   - detail explanation with 72 character per line.
+   - use imperative present tense such as ''add tests".